JoGMG/mayeso/README.md

 ## Technologies Used

-Mayeso (server-side) is built using the following technologies:
+Mayeso (backend-service) is built using the following technologies:

 - Node.js
 - Express.js